terrapower/armi/doc/user/radial_and_axial_expansion.rst

 Radial and Axial Expansion and Contraction
 ******************************************

-ARMI natively supports linear expansion in both the radial and axial dimensions.
+ARMI natively supports linear expansion in both the radial and axial dimensions for pin-type reactors.
 These expansion types function independently of one another and each have their own set of underlying assumptions and use-cases.
-Radial expansion happens by default but axial expansion only occurs if the setting ``inputHeightsConsideredHot`` is set to ``False``.
+Radial expansion happens by default but there are several settings that control axial expansion:

+* ``inputHeightsConsideredHot`` - Set this to ``False`` or axial expansion will not occur.
+* ``assemFlagsToSkipAxialExpansion`` - Assemblies with a flag in this list will not be axially expanded.
+* ``detailedAxialExpansion`` - Allow each assembly to expand independently.
+This will result in a non-uniform mesh.

 Thermal Expansion
 =================